zhubonan/disp/docs/Getting Started/installation.md

 Afterwards, `make && make install` will compile and install the executables to `bin` inside the code folder.
 You will need to add the `bin` folder to your `PATH` variable.

-!!! note

-    You may want to us a newer version of AIRSS if possible.

 Finally, check that AIRSS is working with `make check`.
 AIRSS should be installed on any computer that runs structure search workload.

+!!! note

+    You may want to use a newer version of AIRSS if possible.